ebnaii/yazi/.github/ISSUE_TEMPLATE/bug_report.md

 about: Report a bug for us to fix
 title: "[BUG]"
 labels: bug
-assignees: ebnaii, Sifaly, ryanalg, adamlbrdn1
+assignees: adamlbrdn1, ebnaii, ryanalg, Sifaly

 ---